mohassan5286/mini-rag-app/README.md

-Here is the cleaned and properly formatted `README.md`, with the conversational artifacts removed and the markdown structure fixed:

 # Mini-RAG: Retrieval-Augmented Generation Backend

 Mini-RAG is a FastAPI backend for Retrieval-Augmented Generation.
 It uses PostgreSQL (`pgvector`), RabbitMQ, and Celery to cleanly separate data processing and background tasks from your LLMs.